NiklasEi/oicana/docs/content/guides/cache-management.typ

 == Configuring Cache Eviction

-You can adjust the cache eviction age to match your application's needs.
-All integrations have APIs to configure the maximum cache item age for eviction, completely turn of cache eviction, or trigger an eviction manually.
+All integrations provide two APIs for cache management:

+- `configureAutomaticCacheEviction(age)` - Configure or disable automatic eviction after each compilation
+- `evictCache(age)` - Manually trigger cache eviction with a specific age threshold

-=== When to Adjust automatic Cache Eviction
+=== When to Adjust Automatic Cache Eviction

 Consider adjusting the default cache settings to a higher maximum item age if you have a large number of templates and enough available memory to support a larger cache.\
 \
-Sometimes, it can make sense to disable automatic cache eviction completely and run it manually.
-For example, if you do large batch compilations of templates, it might improve performance, if you disable cache eviction during batches of compilations and only clean up inbetween batches.
-This depends on your exact scenario.
-The default should be usable in all scenarios, but you can test out different cache eviction settings for fine tuning.
+Sometimes, it makes sense to disable automatic cache eviction and run it manually.
+For example, during large batch compilations, you can disable automatic eviction and only evict between batches for better performance.
+The default should work well in most scenarios, but you can experiment with different settings for fine-tuning.